 What about an online petition?

-Please note that one of the Coordinating Group looked at the various petition sites quite carefully to make sure that the one we chose would ‘work’ and that looked like the most appropriate.
+Please note that we looked at the various online petition sites quite carefully to make sure that the one we chose would ‘work’ to fulfil the requirements of the legislation, and that looked like the most appropriate.
 There were a couple of issues eg the ipetitions site does ask whether you would like to donate at the end of the process (this is to ipetitions itself, not to It’s Our City!, nor is a donation required at all, but it did throw a few people).
-At the absolutely eleventh hour (literally 48 hours before the relevant online submission point), the ‘back end’ of the site did also crash ie the bit from where the data was downloaded (so that we could submit it).
-This was a big (and stressful) headache although ipetitions support personnel (based in the US) were actually as helpful as they could be in helping to resolve the problem, and despite the added problem of the significant time difference between the US and UK.
+At the absolutely eleventh hour (literally 48 hours before the relevant online submission point), the ‘back end’ of the ipetitions site broke (ie the bit from where the data was downloaded so that we could submit it!).
+This was a big (and stressful) headache, although ipetitions support personnel (based in the US) were very helpful in resolving the problem, despite the added problem of the significant time difference between the US and UK.